deohs/folders/README.md

 The package defaults provide "code", "data", "doc", "figures" and "results" folders.
 You can specify alternatives in a YAML configuration file, which this package will read and use instead.
+See "Configuration file" below for more details.

 You will note there is a "code" folder.
 If your scripts are in the "code" folder, your code will still be able to find the other folders, thanks